 For this reason, recruitment solutions would be more suitable for an internal HR team that handles everything from sourcing and shortlisting the right candidates through candidate hiring and onboarding.

-Recruitment software includes all the features of ATS software such as applicant tracking, career site management, job posting, etc. described in the section above.
+Recruitment software includes all the features of ATS software, such as applicant tracking, career site management, and job posting, described in the section above.

 However, there are some other additional features that are unique to recruitment software: